sharu725/hagura/_posts/2016-05-07-documentation.md

 The theme comes with pre-installed **analytics**, **disqus** and **html compressor**.
 But make sure you change key parameters in the **_config.yml** file.

+## Switch Night-Mode
+The best part is the night-mode that comes with this theme.
+Once you click on night-mode, the website remebers it untill you close or toggle!

 # Installation:
 Fork the ``master`` branch and delete ``gh-pages`` branch in it.
 This is important because ``gh-pages`` branch is used here only to host the blog.
 You should be using the master branch as the source and create a fresh ``gh-pages`` branch.